Life Claim Settlement Practices

 life and annuity products nationwide.

-To date, Florida has regulatory settlement agreements with thirteen life insurance companies: John Hancock, Prudential, Met Life, AIG, Nationwide,
+To date, Florida has regulatory settlement agreements with 14 life insurance companies: John Hancock, Prudential, Met Life,

 Florida Consumer Recovery Amounts:

 There are two ways the identified

 property and/or funds are being returned to Florida consumers:

 - Directly from the

 processes imposed as part of the regulatory settlement agreements; and,

 Financial Services' Bureau of Unclaimed Property -- the